Roseville

 Roseville's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Roseville's health outcomes show exceptional results according to AreaSearch's assessment.
+Roseville's health outcomes show excellent results according to AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.
-Approximately 81% of Roseville's total population (8,864 people) has private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Private health cover is exceptionally high at approximately 81% of the total population (8,864 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 6.2% and 5.4% of residents respectively.
-77.4% of Roseville's residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-As of the assessment, 17.8% of Roseville's population is aged 65 and over (1,952 people), higher than Greater Sydney's 15.4%.
-Health outcomes among seniors are strong and align with national rankings for the general population.
+The most prevalent medical conditions are asthma and mental health issues, affecting 6.2 and 5.4% of residents respectively.
+77.4% of residents report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Roseville has 17.9% of its population aged 65 and over (1,963 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors are broadly in line with national rankings and the general population.

 Frequently Asked Questions - Health